zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-manager.rst

    | ``Zend\Mvc\Controller\PluginManager``     | ``controller_plugins`` | ``ControllerPluginProviderInterface`` | ``getControllerPluginConfig`` |
    +-------------------------------------------+------------------------+---------------------------------------+-------------------------------+

-   Configuration follows the examples in the :role:`ServiceManager configuration section <zend.service-manager.quick-start.config>`.
+   Configuration follows the examples in the :ref:`ServiceManager configuration section <zend.service-manager.quick-start.config>`.
 As a brief recap, the following configuration keys and values are allowed: